Department of Forensic Science

 FORS 7385.
 Warfare Agents.
 3 Hours.

-This course evaluates chemical, biological and radiological warfare agents.
+Students evaluate chemical, biological, and radiological warfare agents.
 These agents are discussed from a chemical and biochemical standpoint including structure, function, mechanism of action, injury, clinical therapy, and recovery.
 Three credit hours of biochemistry or toxicology at the undergraduate or graduate level are recommended for students taking this course.

 FORS 7390.
 Forensic Laboratory Management.
 3 Hours.

-This course addresses key areas of forensic laboratory management and leadership.
-It prepares students for administrative and leadership roles in public or private sector forensic science laboratories.
-It focuses on the integration of technical and discipline specific policies and procedures into the administrative framework of the crime laboratory.
+Students address key areas of forensic laboratory management and leadership.
+Students are prepared for administrative and leadership roles in public or private sector forensic science laboratories.
+The course focuses on the integration of technical and discipline specific policies and procedures into the administrative framework of the crime laboratory.
 Issues include the quality management system, organizational efficiency, fiscal, personnel and resource management, regulation, certification and accreditation.